-&lt;sup>8Pilot versions of the surveys - without the intervention - were run at Columbia University in July 2021 and again at UC Berkeley in 2022.
+$^{17}$ Pilot versions of the surveys - without the intervention - were run at Columbia University in July 2021 and again at UC Berkeley in 2022.

-&lt;sup>9All students registered within the UC Berkeley enrollment system to graduate in May 2023.
+&lt;sup>18All students registered within the UC Berkeley enrollment system to graduate in May 2023.

-&lt;sup>10Questions asked took the following format: "What do you believe was the 25th percentile (bottom 25%) annual salary for students graduating last year within your major at UC Berkeley?
+&lt;sup>19Questions asked took the following format: "What do you believe was the 25th percentile (bottom 25%) annual salary for students graduating last year within your major at UC Berkeley?
 The 25th percentile is the salary of the bottom 25% of your major.
 Thus, if your major contains 100 people, and you rank them in order of salary from 1 (lowest) to 100 (highest), the 25th percentile salary would be that of the 25th person."
 The language we use to describe percentiles in these questions derives from comparable surveys on taxation from Hvidberg Kreiner and Stantcheva (2021), and we pre-tested this language on comparable undergraduates at Columbia University for comprehension.

-Third, we ask students about their expected personal wages.
-Expected personal wages differs from the above, which tests students' knowledge about the external wage distribution; questions about what students personally expect help us identify what wage each individual student intends to accept or reject jobs at.
+questions about what students personally expect help us identify what wage each individual student intends to accept or reject jobs at.
 We have two important measures.
 First, students were asked for their reservation wage as: "What is the minimum annual salary you would require in order to accept a job?"
 This characterization of the reservation wage exactly matches that of our job search theory from Section 2, in which students reject job offers below the reservation wage and accept job offers above the reservation wage.
 Second, students were asked for their mean expected wage as: "What is the annual salary you expect to accept?"
 Together, the two questions establish the range of salaries that students are expecting and will allow us to measure the impact the information intervention has on pre-search reservation wages.